benostarzec/Nehiyawewin/README.txt

-TSV.py: Methods for using the TSV file and its information formatting.py: Methods for formatting things as needed in practice.py practice.py: Methods used inside of practice_verb(), which is the method that you call to use the whole program, and that method itself. scriptswitch.py: A yet unused method that can change text from CAS (Canadian Aboriginal Syllabics) to latin script.
+TSV.py: Methods for using the TSV file and its information formatting.py: Methods for formatting things as needed in practice.py practice.py: Methods used inside of practice_verb(), which is the method that you call to use the whole program, and that method itself. scriptswitch.py: A yet unused method that can change text from CAS (Canadian Aboriginal Syllabics) to Latin script.